 Your employee compensation strategy is an important component of your company’s overall hiring strategy.
 You already understand that compensation is very important to be able to hire and retain top talent.
 What you might not know is that there are some simple strategies you can use to increase the value of your compensation without increasing base salaries.
 In today’s post I’ll explore how to understand your total compensation package and offer six unique strategies to increase the value of your total compensation offered.

 Understanding Total Compensation

-When considering making changes to your compensation strategy, it’s important to first understand the difference between base salary and total compensation.
+When considering making changes to your compensation strategy, it’s important to first between base salary and total compensation.

 Base salary is the amount per hour or year an employee is paid.
 This is the figure that appears on the employee’s paycheck.
 This number does not include bonuses, benefits, or any other perks.

 Total compensation is everything that an employee receives in exchange for working for your company.
 This figure includes base salary, bonuses, incentives, benefits, on-site amenities, and any other perks you offer.